gmarkall/nbep-7/README.md

 - `_PendingDeallocs` will also be moved here, but renamed `PendingDeallocs` as it will be used from `numba.cuda.cudadrv.driver`.
 However, it is not part of the EMM plugin interface.
+- The `set_memory_manager` function, which sets a global pointing to the memory manager class.
+This global is initially the `NumbaCUDAMemoryManager` (the default).
+If this method is called, then it checks that:
+  - No CUDA operations have already taken place.
+  - That the memory manager has not previously been set.
+  If these conditions are met, then it sets the memory manager to be the class it was passed.

 #### Staged IPC